Student Leadership Consultant

 - Set a positive tone for interaction and demonstrate responsibility and respect for others’ rights, feelings, lifestyles, diverse backgrounds, and for personal and College property.

-- Have the ability to produce effective marketing materials.
+- Have the ability to contribute to or produce effective marketing materials.

 - Maintain good academic and judicial standing.
 Minimum required GPA at time of hiring is 2.75.